 Case Scenarios

-These scenarios are based on practical workflows and real stories from fellow members of the BioJulia/Julia community!
+These scenarios are based on experiences and case studies from fellow members of the BioJulia/Julia community!

 Industry